 Taryn has been involved with exhibitions at venues such as Te Papa Tongarewa National Museum of New Zealand, The Royal Ontario Museum (Canada), The Natural History Museum of Los Angeles County, The Agung Rai Museum of Art (Bali), The National Library of New Zealand, Manifacto Amsterdam, The Field Museum (Chicago), Musee du quai Branly (Paris), Ora NY Gallery (New York), Museo de la las culturas (Mexico City) and Musee de la civilization (Quebec) among others.

-She travels extensively throughout New Zealand and around the world tattooing, painting and exhibiting.
+She travels extensively throughout New Zealand (often based in Wellington) and around the world tattooing, painting and exhibiting.
 Her favorite destinations to visit so far have been India, Egypt, Tahiti, Paris, Dubai, New York and Bali.
 She draws great inspiration from the different cultures, peoples and styles of art that she encounters on her journeys.

 In late 2013, Taryn gave birth to a beautiful baby daughter.
 Themes of motherhood, conception, creation, birth, ancestral memory, transformation, personal growth, DNA information and the continuum of whakapapa (genealogy) from ancestors to offspring also feature in many of her art works.